De-cluttering My Mind In Puerto Galera.

 As opposed to what others were expecting, I didn’t flirt with some random white guy.
 We live in an extremely deceiving society, and I wasn’t down for an approach invitation.
 All I did was chill and talked to the locals.
 I sat on the sand, dug my feet in it, and observed people in their individual businesses.

 A few guys hinted, but I only returned an unfriendly gaze.
 It was enough to let them know I’m in no mood.
 I was still hurting and regretting why I cared too much for someone who cared less about me.
-By simply remembering what could have, been my eyes were pinned straight to the sea where I allowed to sink in its waves.
+By simply remembering what could have been, my eyes were pinned straight to the sea.

 Sexy Nightlife Vibe In Puerto Galera.